 8. Cruise Without Moving

-Belgrade is situated where the Sava and the Danube rivers meet, and one of its most distinctive features is its riverboat culture.
+Belgrade is situated in the Balkan peninsula where the Sava and the Danube rivers meet, and one of its most distinctive features is its riverboat culture.
 While many residents own boats near Ada (see below), it’s not necessary to angle for an invite in order to enjoy a refreshing escape from the city’s heat.
 Riverboat cafes and clubs line both rivers, so it’s just a matter of choosing whether you want to enjoy a laid-back coffee or a classy cocktail.
 This is a great way to experience Belgrade’s justifiably-hyped nightlife – rock the boat dancing to Balkan turbo-funk, get up close and personal with gypsy bands or show off your moves to tunes spun by an internationally-renowned DJ.

 7. Sip a Glass of Rakija